EPISODE 1

 Gabriel: After El Chaltén, I guess you just went home the normal way, by bus or something.

 Michelle: Yeah.
-What I felt when I got to the south was that I was really happy that I didn’t use my experience that I had when I first started to think like, “Day one.
+What I felt when I got to the south was that I was really happy that I didn’t use my experience that I had when I first started to think like, “Day One.
 We’re already off book, you know.
 Oh, no, this isn’t for you.”
 I was like, I think you’re gonna want… you’re going to wanna have your bike.
 You’re gonna wanna start again further south, and to not make a drastic decision about the whole trip, and just sort of take it day by day and see how you feel and feel like, it’s okay if I change my plans.

 Gabriel: I love your honesty.
 And you said, “You know what, I was cooked.
 I was cooked.
 I didn’t want to do it.
 So I got a car,” and there’s no shame in that, and it’s a change of plans, and that experience helped you in the southern part of your trip, and you were still able to have that amazing bicycle touring experience, even though, okay, maybe it wasn’t all of Chile, but it was still a lot of amazing experiences.